-I’m excited to share my interview with Young Traveler Armando, who has aspirations of amazing travels in his future.
-He shares how he is preparing, mentally and physically, for those adventures.
+This week a Young Traveler named Armando, 26, shares how he is preparing, mentally and physically, for his future big adventures.

 Mostly watching shows on the Animal Planet!
-Seeing all the animals on the shows made me want to go see them all myself.
+Seeing all the animals on the shows made me want to see them all.
 I eventually learned that I could go actually go and see these animals myself if I wanted to.
-This led to me learning about travel and then becoming even more interested in not just the animals you can find, but how people in different places interact with their environment.
+This led to me learning about travel and then becoming even more interested in, not just the animals you can find, but how people in different places interact with their environment.
 I wanted to learn firsthand how people lived.

 Also, my family does a lot of traveling themselves.
-Within the past 5 years a many of my family members have been going on some sort at least once a year, if not twice.
-My mom recently went to China and Turkey, I’m actually headed to Italy with her this Spring!
+Within the past 5 years, many of my family members have been going on some sort of trip at least once a year, if not twice.
+My mom recently went to China and Turkey.
+I’m actually headed to Italy with her this Spring!

 The cost.
-I know there are ways to defray costs of traveling but in this day and age—with the amount of debt any person has at any given — it makes it almost impossible to go on a trip in my eyes.
+I know there are ways to defray costs of traveling, but in this day and age—with the amount of debt any person has at any given moment— it makes it almost impossible to go on a trip in my eyes.
 Rising living costs, debts, and lack of living wages in some areas can really hinder someone from traveling.

 Another apprehension of mine is my hope to maintain a low-waste lifestyle while traveling.
-I do my best to not use single-use plastics, or buy new items—basically I try not to invest in a linear economy as much as I can.
-Traveling can be a huge impact to the environment so trying to figure out the best ways to continue living a zero waste or a low waste lifestyle while I’m traveling can be difficult.
+I do my best to not use single-use plastics, or buy new items—basically, I try not to invest in a linear economy as much as I can.
+Traveling can have a huge impact on the environment.
+Trying to figure out the best ways to continue living a zero-waste or a low waste lifestyle while traveling can be difficult.

 Seeing new cultures, especially older cultures, and how they interact with their environment.

 As a person that works in nature I am a huge proponent for zero-waste or low-waste living, creating less impact in the environment.
 I like seeing how other cultures keep a sustainable society firsthand.
-It's always fascinating to see how older cultures and cities that have been around for hundreds and hundreds of years longer than my current city are surviving and living sustainably.
+It's always fascinating to see how older cultures and cities that have been around for hundreds and hundreds of years longer than my current city are surviving and… Click To Tweet

 Mostly travel blogs.
 It’s so much fun reading other people’s experiences!
-Learning the ins and outs of certain places and the multitude of views people have on the same subject really help you prepare for your travels.
-In this case YouTube can be even nicer, really seeing the place you want to travel too.
+Learning the ins and outs of certain places and the multitude of views people have on the same subject really helps you prepare for your travels.
+In this case, YouTube can be even nicer, really seeing the place you want to travel to.

 Start small and set a deadline.
 Instead of booking an overseas trip, why not start in your own country?
 One of the places I’ve been wanting to go, New Orleans, is on the top of my list and that’s not too far away.
 I plan on heading down there within the next couple of years, hopefully in 2021 (since I’ve got a few trips planned already for 2019 and 2020).

 The beauty of traveling to another place is that the place will be there no matter how long it takes you to get there.
-There are obviously some places that may be in danger of disappearing but that (hopefully) should take a while.
+Click To Tweet There are obviously some places that may be in danger of disappearing, but that (hopefully) should take a while.